Oneirocom/Magick/README.md

 ## Database

+### Local Sqlite (default)

+Simply add a relative or absolute path to your sqlite file in the `.env`, run `npm run migrate` and you're all set.

+### Supabase public database

 _Please be aware Magick is under heavy development and changes can cause your DB to be wiped.
 Back up your spells via export regularly._

-The default setup of Magick is connected to a test database on Supabase.
+Magick can connect to a test database on Supabase.
 It will get you going, but it will likely be wiped regularly and is not a good storage for your spells.

+just enable the pg database in the `.env` file.

 ### Deploy your own database